SaturnFramework/Saturn/docs/content/explanations/view.md

 let output2 = renderXmlNode someContent
 ```

-All `GiraffeViewEngine` http handlers are using a thread static `StringBuilderPool` to avoid the creation of large `StringBuilder` objects for each render call and dynamically grow/shrink that pool based on the application's needs.
+All `Giraffe.ViewEngine` http handlers are using a thread static `StringBuilderPool` to avoid the creation of large `StringBuilder` objects for each render call and dynamically grow/shrink that pool based on the application's needs.
 However if the application is running into any memory issues then this performance feature can be disabled by setting `StringBuilderPool.IsEnabled <- false`.

-Additionally with Giraffe 3.0.0 or higher there is a new module called `ViewBuilder` under the `Giraffe.GiraffeViewEngine` namespace.
+Additionally with Giraffe 3.0.0 or higher there is a new module called `ViewBuilder` under the `Giraffe.ViewEngine` namespace.
 This module exposes additional view rendering functions which compile a view into a `StringBuilder` object instead of returning a single `string`:

 - `ViewBuilder.buildHtmlDocument`
 - `ViewBuilder.buildHtmlNodes`